Kelinago/python-proxy/README.md

 flask run
 ```

-By default, the proxy listens on `localhost:8080`.
+By default, the app is running on `localhost:5000`.
 You can change the host and port using command-line arguments:

 ```bash
 flask run --host 0.0.0.0 --port 8888